-Mark Liscio is Co-Chair of the Bankruptcy & Restructuring Department at Kaye Scholer.
-For over 25 years, Mark has represented major financial institutions, steering committees of lenders, buy side investors, syndicate agents and private equity firms in complex debt restructurings and insolvency proceedings in a broad range of matters.
-Mark was lead counsel on behalf of a number of financial institutions and lender groups during the recent credit crisis in a broad range of cases and asset classes, including RMBS and CMBS facilities and other structured facilities.
-He has recently negotiated and structured a number of debt for equity conversions which have been implemented through pre-packaged and pre-arranged plans of reorganization.
+Mark Liscio is Co-Chair of Kaye Scholer's Bankruptcy & Restructuring Department.
+For over 25 years, Mark has represented major financial institutions, lender steering committees, buy side investors, syndicate agents, credit investors and private equity firms in complex debt restructurings and insolvency proceedings in a broad range of matters and industries, including energy, mining and financial services.
+He has recently negotiated and structured a number of debt for equity conversions on behalf of debt investor clients which were implemented through pre-packaged and pre-arranged plans of reorganization.

 - Represented syndicate agent and steering committee in the restructuring of a $795 million credit facility extended to a global outsourcing and data management company.
 Following the restructuring, the entity was de-leveraged by approximately $500 million.

 - Represented the syndicate agent and steering committee in the restructuring and ultimate payment in full of a $555 million credit facility extended to Preferred Proppants, LLC, a North American mining company.
 The case was recognized by Turnaround & Workouts as a 2014 Top Restructuring.